Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/eks-install.md

 4. Select `Amazon EBS CSI Driver`
 5. For `Service Account Role`, use `inherit from node`
 6. Click `Next` and then `Create`
 7. (Optional) The [EBS CSI guide](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) includes instructions for deploying a sample app to make sure the add-on is able to manage persistent volumes.
-This can be a useful check if storage timeouts occur when the Entando deployments start up.
+This can be a useful check if storage timeouts occur when the Villanova deployments start up.

 ### Connect to the Cluster
 1. *Note:* If this is a brand new setup, you will need to configure the AWS CLI using your user account.
 You'll need to provide your Access Key ID, Secret Key, and Region.